Rich and Poor

 The phrase "of low degree" (v.
 9) might refer to anyone with low status in society, but because James contrasts the brother of low degree with the rich man, it is clear that he is speaking specifically of the lowly who are poor.

 Whether the rich man in these verses is a Christian has been the center of quite a debate.
 Is James instructing a wealthy believer on what attitude he should assume, or is he pronouncing judgment on the wealthy unbeliever?
 The better reading sees "brother" in verse 9 as applying to both the poor and the rich.
-The other reading puts James in the position of advising a lost man to rejoice in his damnation.
+So, verse 10 could be translated, "But the brother who is rich should rejoice in that he is made low."
+The other reading, viewing the rich man as an unbeliever, puts James in the position of advising him to rejoice in his damnation.
 Such words would not only be devoid of ordinary compassion, but absurd.
-If God takes no pleasure in the death of the wicked (Ezek.
-33:11), surely the wicked themselves cannot be expected to take pleasure in the terrible destiny awaiting them unless they repent.
+God takes no pleasure in the death of the wicked (Ezek.
+33:11).
+Therefore, the wicked themselves surely cannot be expected to take pleasure in the terrible destiny awaiting them unless they repent.

 James uses language suggesting that the passing of a little flower is a sad event.
 "The grace of the fashion of it" (v.
-11) can be translated, "the beauty of the face of it."
-"Beauty" is another of his unusual words, found nowhere else in the New Testament.
-He means that the face of each little flower is a thing of beauty.
+11) can be translated, "the beauty of the face of it."3 The Greek word translated "beauty" is another example of his unusual vocabulary.
+It is found nowhere else in the New Testament.4 He obviously means that the face of each little flower is a thing of beauty.
 No doubt he learned his appreciation for the inconspicuous delights of God’s creation from Jesus Himself, who said that the flowers are more beautiful than Solomon in all his splendor (Matt.
 6:28-30).

 The joy of a poor man

-A poor man who knows Christ ceases to be a man of low degree.
+In the present context, "man" has the broader meaning of person or human being.
+James is talking about women as well as men.
+He says that a poor man who knows Christ should rejoice because he ceases to be a person of low degree.
 In worldly possessions he is poor, but in the possessions of real value because they last for eternity, he is wealthy beyond his present comprehension (Luke 6:35), for he is joint heir with Christ of all the riches that Christ will receive from the Father (Rom.
 8:17).
 Thus, in the protocols of God’s kingdom, he ranks as a son of God (Phil.
 2:15).
 What higher position could a man want, or even imagine?
 Yet, supreme exaltation is available to the humblest, poorest, most deprived human being on earth.
 Anyone can become a prince of heaven just by believing in Christ.
 Here is the joy of a poor man, who must throughout his days on earth suffer being despised by the privileged.

 The joy of a rich man